 Christmas and horror have been an unlikely (but winning) combination for decades.
 Now, scary movies set during the holidays are a thriving subgenre.
-Here are 10 of the best Christmas horror movies you can check out to add some fear to your holidays.
+Here are 10 of the best Christmas horror movies you can stream to add some fear to your holidays.

 Definitely the world’s only zombie Christmas musical-comedy, this resourceful, low-budget Scottish production is like Glee meets Shaun of the Dead.
 The plot follows a group of teenage outcasts who must fend off the undead the day before Christmas break.